lfloris/openshift-dev-training/Labs/Lab06-WebUI-application-deployments/building-from-docker-image-ex-2.md

 ![](../Getting-started/img/create-project.png)

-In the 'Create Project' dialogue box that appears, use the naming format `userXX-lab06-di-ui`, replacing `userXX` with your user ID.
+In the 'Create Project' dialogue box that appears, enter a project name, such  as `lab06-di-ui`.
 Completing the Display Name and Description fields are recommended, but optional.

 ![](img/create-project-dialog-ex-2.png)